Aleksandrawoslx/fpwd/README.md

 ## How to send the solution back

-Upload your soultion to either Github or Gitlab and send us the link.
+Upload your solution to either Github or Gitlab and send us the link.